-marker color=”#eeee22″ textcolor=”#000000″]Why do parents who are concerned about the safety of their children consistently make reckless digital parenting choices?[/marker]
+[marker color=”#eeee22″ textcolor=”#000000″]Why do parents who are concerned about the safety of their children consistently make reckless digital parenting choices?[/marker]

 What we’ve found is that there’s a perplexing gap that exists between what parents tell us (“I’m concerned about the safety of my child”) and the decisions these same parents are making (“We gave our sixth grade son an iPhone for Christmas”).

 - They’re lying when they tell us they’re concerned about the safety of their child (unlikely),

 The Grace Period for Ignorant Parenting is Over

-    The Internet as we know it (ignoring its military infancy) is 28 years old.
+The Internet as we know it (ignoring its military infancy) is approaching 30 years old.

 The iPhone is now over a decade old.